Frequently Asked Questions

 A: During your new member period, you can expect to commit about 5 hours a week to your chapter.
 Weekly events include: Monday Night Dinner, chapter meetings, and new member education sessions.
 Social events and sisterhood activities are rarely mandatory and can be enjoyed when they fit into your schedule.

-A: Sorority Presents is routinely held the Sunday of USC's official Parent's Weekend - this year, that will fall on October 27, 2013.
+A: Sorority Presents is routinely held the Sunday of USC's official Parent's Weekend (date TBD).

-A: There is no limit or waiting period for moving in to a sorority house - if there's room, new members can often move into their house the very next semester after joining!
+A: There is no limit or waiting period for moving into a sorority house - if there's room, new members can often move into their house the very next semester after joining!
+In fact, living with your sisters in your chapter house provides an unforgettable experience and is often cheaper than living in an on-campus dorm or apartment.
+Talk to your chapter's housing coordinator for details.